 Marriage vs. Cohabitation

-Not all couples wish to marry and would prefer to simply live together.
-Couples who make this decision would be wise to learn the benefits and drawbacks of cohabitation vs. marriage.
+Not all couples wish to marry.
+Some would prefer to simply live together.
+Couples who make this decision should know the benefits and drawbacks of cohabitation vs. marriage.

-Marriages are entered into through a process set out by the state.
-They are created and extinguished through court processes that have particular requirements and may generate expenses.
-Cohabitation has no particular requirements and can be begun or ended at any time.
+Marriages are entered into through a process created by state law.
+Marriage has particular requirements and may cost money.
+Cohabitation has no particular requirements.
+Couples can start or end cohabitation at any time.

-Divorcing couples must divide their property under rules set out by the law and the wealthier spouse may be required to financially support their ex.
-Cohabiting couples can divide their property however they wish when they split, but the lack of legal guidelines can lead to conflict and unfair results.
-Neither party is normally responsible to support the other following a split, no matter how different their finances are.
+Divorcing couples must divide their property according to rules set out by the law.
+Ex-partners may require financial support from the wealthier spouse.
+Splitting cohabiting couples can divide their property in whichever way they wish.
+But the lack of legal guidelines can lead to conflict and unfair results.

 Spouses can make important health decisions and have the right to inherit property.
-Cohabiters have no rights without a document granting power of attorney and don't inherit unless the deceased's will specifies that they should.
+Cohabiters have no rights without a document granting power of attorney.
+They will not inherit property unless specified in the deceased's will.

-Children born in marriage have their parentage presumed and the support of children is directed by law before and after a divorce.
-Children born in cohabiting couples do not have paternity presumed.
-Without establishing paternity there are no legal obligations for support during or after cohabitation.
+Children born to married couples have their parentage presumed.
+The law directs the support of children before and after a divorce.
+In contrast, children born to cohabiting couples do not have paternity presumed.
+Without establishing paternity, there are no legal obligations for support.